pgtipping/Synthalyst/memory-bank/progress.md

 - SendGrid and Nodemailer for email delivery
 - LRU cache for rate limiting
 - Responsive admin layout with mobile support
+- Try-catch blocks for all API calls with appropriate fallbacks

 ## What's Left to Build